FD Calculator — Fixed Deposit Maturity & Interest

 Effective yield

-How FD maturity is calculated
+How is FD maturity amount calculated?

 A Fixed Deposit (FD) is a financial instrument where you deposit a lump sum with a bank for a fixed tenure at a guaranteed interest rate.
 The maturity value depends on whether interest is compounded or paid out periodically.